-Constructed by Joseph Goddard at an unknown time, its design was based off of the 1820 lattice design of Ithiel Town.
+Constructed by Joseph Goddard at an unknown time, its design was based on the 1820 lattice design of Ithiel Town.
 1 It was originally located one mile south of Goddard and moved to its present location in 1933 when KY Route 32 was rebuilt.
 Because its original 63 feet span did not cross the creek entirely at the new site, a 32-foot approach was added.
-Exposed exterior wood was painted white to blend in with the adjoining white church and fence.
+The exposed exterior wood was painted white to blend in with the adjoining white church and fence.

 - State: Kentucky